yashikajotwani12/Meme-O-Meme/README.md

 Meme O Meme is a website solely designed for the developers who are stuck in a pike of work and get no or very less time to release their stress.
 This website directs them towards a short series of memes of their preference and tries to give them the relaxation they need.

 ## How we built it 🚧
-We used ReactJS, Tailwindcss, Figma to built this website.
+We used ReactJS, Firebase, Figma to built this website.

 ## Challenges we ran into 🩹
 We had problem hosting the project on GitHub pages.
 It was built using react+firebase and that made it somewhat tricky to host it on ghpages.
 However, we fixed all the issues and hosted it on GitHub.